Training for Research Administrators

 - Gift?
 Grant?
 Not sure?
 This course demystifies the classification of awards as gifts, grants or contracts.
 Instructors provide an overview of the award classification and gift acceptance processes using case studies and other methods.

 - O-3.
-SUBMITTING TO THE NATIONAL INSTITUTES OF HEALTH?
+NAVIGATING THE NATIONAL INSTITUTES OF HEALTH (NIH)?

 - Preparing and submitting grant applications to the National Institutes of Health (NIH), one of USC’s largest sponsors, can be a daunting process.
 This course will help you gain the information and tools necessary to prepare and submit grants utilizing the grants.gov system or PHS 398 applications.
 Topics include preparing applications for submission, modular grants, the just-in-time process and post-award management.